 "Please accelerate this action and fully establish the exhibition facilities by 02/2017.
 Further delays will cause the relevant cost items to be considered ineligible at the final report stage."
-The cellulite shows are working and they are very popular although in NIMFEA it is still a temporary solution.
+The citellus shows are working and they are very popular.